 And a similar story for paid social media advertising

 It is a similar story for paid social media advertising in education.
-Higher education marketers are not just spending on paid search, but also paid social campaigns including Facebook, Instagram, YouTube, and Pinterest.
+Higher education marketers are not just spending on paid search, but also on paid social campaigns including Facebook, Instagram, YouTube, and Pinterest.

 Click fraud accounts for 30% of clicks on education campaigns

-However, with rising spend on paid search and paid social, education marketers are being targeted by rising click fraud.
+However, with rising spending on paid search and paid social, education marketers are being targeted by rising click fraud.
 In a major study by the University of Baltimore, economists found that 30% of clicks on education marketing campaigns are fraudulent or invalid clicks.
 The study finds education marketers are set to lose a massive $892 million from these invalid clicks in 2020.
 The US makes up the largest portion of this loss, at $319 million.